Neyywaar/Pomodesh/README.md

 ## Contact

-To get in touch with the developer, you can visit my socials from the Sandcode website, or email me directly at sandaceee@gmail.com.
+To get in touch with the developer, you can visit my socials from the Pomodesh website, or email me directly at sandaceee@gmail.com.